JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 > This feature is available since 2022.3.

-To fully support [New UI](https://www.jetbrains.com/help/idea/new-ui.html), the plugin must provide additional dedicated icons and mapping information.
+To fully support the [New UI](https://www.jetbrains.com/help/idea/new-ui.html), the plugin must provide additional dedicated icons and mapping information.
-This allows supporting both UI variants at the same time — whichever the user chooses to use.
+This allows supporting both UI variants at the same time, depending on what the user has selected.

 <procedure title="Setup">

 1. Create new <path>expUi</path> folder in your icon root folder ([Reference](#organizing-icons)).
-2. Copy all icons for _New UI_ in this folder.
+2. Copy all icons for New UI in this folder.
 3. Create empty <path>$PluginName$IconMappings.json</path> mapping file in the resources root folder.
 4. Register <path>$PluginName$IconMappings.json</path> file in <path>plugin.xml</path> via `com.intellij.iconMapper` extension point.